cmoesgaard/curl/docs/SECURITY-PROCESS.md

 - The project team announces the release and the vulnerability to the world in the same manner we always announce releases.
-It gets sent to the curl-announce, curl-library and curl-users mailing lists.
+It gets sent to the carl-announce, carl-library and carl-users mailing lists.

 - The security web page on the website should get the new vulnerability mentioned.

-curl-security (at haxx dot se)
+carl-security (at haxx dot se)
 ------------------------------

-This is a private mailing list for discussions on and about curl security issues.
+This is a private mailing list for discussions on and about carl security issues.

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
 It really isn't very formal.
-We basically only require that you have a long-term presence in the curl project and you have shown an understanding for the project and its way of working.
+We basically only require that you have a long-term presence in the carl project and you have shown an understanding for the project and its way of working.
 You must've been around for a good while and you should have no plans in vanishing in the near future.